mcnablab/TractographyMRgFUS/README.md

 References

-Please cite the reference below if you are using the codes:
+Please cite the references below if you are using the codes:

 [1] Tian Q, Wintermark M, Pauly KB, Huss D, Elias WJ, McNab JA.
 Diffusion MRI Tractography for Improved MRI-guided Focused Ultrasound Thalamotomy Targeting for Essential TremorIn Proceedings of the 24th Annual Meeting of the International Society for Magnetic Resonance in Medicine (ISMRM), Singapore, May 2016; Abstract 0823.